 At the Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their personal injuries, including paralysis.
 When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office.

 If you have suffered from paralysis, contact Thompson Law Firm in Chandler, AZ to speak with an experienced personal injury attorney.
-We provide personal injury legal services to clients in the greater Phoenix area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, Maricopa, Globe, and Queen Creek.
+We provide personal injury legal services to clients in the greater Phoenix area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.

 Get in touch with us today for your free consultation.Schedule Now